robinisaiah/techzorinfo/README.md

 TECHBREWERS returns with CODETHON 2026, a high-energy coding challenge designed not just to test your technical skills, but to identify the future leaders, innovators, and problem-solvers among you.

 Join us for an exciting Codethon where your logic, speed, creativity, and ability to solve real-world challenges will set you apart
+Code with confidence.
+Compete with passion.
+Conquer the challenge.

+We look forward to seeing you at TECHBREWERS CODETHON 2026!